sba1/gild/ReadMe.md

 The main idea is that the patches for one or more components are developed in form of git commits applied to a baseline, which means that you can use every day git commands to maintain your changes.
-The gild tools merely assist you to create patches from it and to apply them afterwards on fresh checkouts.
+The gild tools merely assist you to create patches from your changes and to apply them afterwards on fresh checkouts.
+The repository that hosts the changes will usually not contain the (probably large) history of the entire component, but only the changes that you perform on your patches.

 For now, the baseline must be specified as a git repository, similary to a git submodule.
+Genenerally, you can think of a ```gild``` component as a git submodule on which some changes are applied.

 Usage
 -----